vlraio/docker-compose-spring-app/README.md

 # Docker compose Spring app

-This is a pure spring boot application with:
+This is a pure application with:
+- Spring Boot
+- React app
+- PostgreSQL
-- MySQL
+- MongoDB
 - Docker compose

 Fill ``.env`` file with necessary variables.